 A follow up to this piece, titled ;if discipleship is about participation – why is this an issue in churches? can be found by clicking the link

 Please do use the search button or click the menus for further pieces on youth work and ministry with young people.
 All the work on this site is done for free, but if you would like to make a donation or gift towards the ongoing costs, you can do so here

 Thompson, Naomi, Young People and the church since 1900, 2018

 Bryan, Jocelyn, Being Human, 2016

-Brierley, Danny, All Joined Up, 2004- (although he gets into knots about open theism, gives some theological understanding around participation and then links this to youthwork practice of it.)
+Brierley, Danny, Joined Up, 2003- (although he gets into knots about open theism, gives some theological understanding around participation and then links this to youthwork practice of it.)